arsjobus/twine-ai-generated-fan-fic-demo/ReadMe.md

 ## Local Development

-1. Clone submodules - `git submodule update --init --recursive --remote`
-2. Serve the repository from `http://127.0.0.1:8080/`.
+1. Serve the repository from `http://127.0.0.1:8080/`.
-3. Install dependencies once if needed:
+2. Install dependencies once if needed:

 ```bash
 yarn install
 ```

-4. From VS Code or any terminal in this repo, run:
+3. From VS Code or any terminal in this repo, run:

 ```bash
 yarn serve
 ```

-5. Open the URL in your browser.
+4. Open the URL in your browser.

 ## Build & Package